mobilecoinofficial/ledger-mob/README.md

 - `ledgerwallet.client.CommException: Exception : Invalid status 6512 (Unknown reason)` when loading app
   - your ledger device may be running old firmware, check your firmware version is `1.1.0` and update via ledger live if required
-  - your ledgerctl may not support the `api_level` flag, try updating with `pip3 install ledgerwallet` or check out the development branch from https://github.com/LedgerHQ/ledgerctl
+  - your ledgerctl may not support the `api_level` flag, try updating with `pip3 install ledgerwallet` or check out the development branch from https://github.com/LedgerHQ/ledgerctl and install with `pip3 install -e .`
 - MobileCoin app displays `RNG Unavailable`
   - your ledger device may be running old firmware, check your firmware version is `1.1.0` and update via ledger live if required